dilanx/craco/packages/craco/README.md

 ### createWebpackDevConfig & createWebpackProdConfig

-The function accept a `cracoConfig` object and a `context` object and return the generated Webpack config object.
+Accept a `cracoConfig` object and a `context` object and return the generated Webpack config object.

 `createWebpackDevConfig(cracoConfig, context = {})`
 `createWebpackProdConfig(cracoConfig, context = {})`